 - Feel mentally and emotionally ready to undergo this procedure.

 - Refrain from smoking cigarettes/nicotine products

 How is a brow lift performed?

 A brow lift procedure usually takes 1 to 2 hours to perform.
-The surgeon is likely to do the procedure under general anesthetic, however, it can also be done under local anesthetic with sedation.
+The surgeon is likely to do the procedure under a general anaesthetic; however, it can also be done under a local anaesthetic with sedation.
 After the brow lift is complete, patients will be able to go home either that day or the next day.
 Before the brow lift procedure, you will meet with the consultant surgeon.
 During this consultation, they will discuss the details of when the patient will be required to stop eating and drinking before surgery.
 They will also discuss any changes that need to be made to any medication schedules.